-Kornél Mundruczó, was born in 1975 in Gödöllő in Hungary and studied drama from 1994 to 1998, before studying Film and TV Direction from 1998 to 2003 at the Hungarian University for Theatre and Film Arts in Budapest.
-In 2003 he founded his own production company ‘Proton Cinema GmbH’.
+Born in Gödöllő/Hungary in 1975, Kornél Mundruczó studied drama from 1994 to 1998 before studying directing for film and TV from 1998 to 2003 at the Hungarian University of Film and Theatre Arts in Budapest.
+In 2003, he founded his own production company, ‘Proton Cinema GmbH’.

-After his directorial debut in German-speaking countries, he began working in theatres all over Europe, including at the Hanover Schauspiel, the Zurich Schauspielhaus, the TR Warszawa and the Opera Vlaanderen.
-Mundruczó’s piece ‘Dementia’ was performed at the 2015 Lessingtagen at Thalia.
-The 2016&2017 season saw him return to Hamburg once again as he worked with the Thalia ensemble to bring Gerhart Hauptmann’s ‘The Weavers’ to the main stage as part of the 2017 ‘Theater der Welt’ Festival.
+Following his German-speaking directorial debut, Mundruczó worked all over Germany, and indeed all over Europe, at many different theatres, including the Hanover Schauspiel, the Zurich Schauspielhaus, the TR Warsaw and the Flanders Opera House.
+Mundruczó’s piece ‘Dementia’ was a guest production at the 2015 Lessingtage Festival at Thalia.
+During the 2016/17 season he returned to Hamburg and staged a production of Gerhart Hauptmann’s ‘The Weavers’ on the main stage at Thalia, with the Thalia ensemble, as part of the 2017 Theatre of the World Festival.

-In the autumn of 2019 his production of ‘Liliom’ by Ferenc Molnár, a co-production with the Salzburg Festspielen, celebrated its premiere at Thalia.
+In the autumn of 2019, his production of ‘Liliom’ by Ferenc Molnár, a co-production with the Salzburg Festival, celebrated its premiere at Thalia.